 How to Use Allowances in Residential Construction

-In a perfect world, every remodel or custom build starts with a solid estimate outlining the project's entire cost.
+In a perfect world, every remodel or new home build starts with a solid estimate outlining the project's entire cost.

-But we don't live in a perfect world, and construction projects are often started before all the final costs are included, especially for design elements like fixtures and finishes - and the labor costs that are associated with them.
+But we don't live in a perfect world, and construction projects are often started before all the final costs are included, especially for design elements like fixtures and finishes, and the labor costs associated with them.

-But you need to provide the client with as close to accurate an estimate as possible and minimize your risk from cost overages.
+However, you need to provide the client with as close to an accurate estimate as possible and minimize your risk from cost overages.
 That's where construction allowances come in.

 What are Construction Allowances

-Construction allowances (or construction contract allowances, or builder allowances) are dollar amounts you include as the estimated cost for items not finalized at the beginning of the project when the construction contract is signed.
+Construction allowances are dollar amounts you include as the estimated cost for items not finalized at the beginning of the project when the construction contract is signed.

-Since you don't know the exact final price of those items at the project onset, using an allowance means you can direct the client on how much they have available to spend on those items while minimizing the risk to you - in case they choose something that is more than you've allowed in your estimate.
+Since you don't know the exact final price of those items at the project onset, using an allowance means you can direct the client on how much they have available to spend on those items while minimizing your risk in case they choose something that is more than you've allowed in your estimate.

-Most construction allowances will cover material selections the client hasn't selected yet, such as fixtures and finishings.
-But often the choice of materials can impact the scope of work as well, requiring either extra time by your own team, a trade partner you've already hired, or a new trade partner with a different skill set.
+Most construction allowances will cover material selections the client has yet to make, such as fixtures and finishings.
+But the choice of materials can often impact the scope of work as well, requiring extra time from your own team, a trade partner you've already hired, or a new trade partner with a different skill set.

 We typically break down allowances into three categories: